dgurung/machine-learning-basics/README.md

 # Statistical Machine Learning Basics

 This repository contains implementation of classifiers including Fisher dicriminant, logistic regression, perpectrons.
-This repository also contains linear fitting models including (1) linear regression based on least squares method and subset selection method and (2) ridge regression.
+This repository also contains linear methods for regression including least squares estimates, subset selection method and ridge regression.
 The dataset for training and testing can be found in [1]

 ##### Reference